achuchulev/tf-maps-lookups/README.md

 P.S.
 You can also specify which environment to work with interactively through console instead of using environment variables

+### Build environment

-Once you have specified the environment run:
+Once you have specified which environment you are going to work with, run:

 ```
 terraform plan
 terraform apply
 ```

-To destroy your environment run
+### Destroy environment

 ```
 terraform destroy